Connecting Brains and Computers: Theory, Practice and Applications

 Full course description

 This elective will introduce the students to the general technical/methodological requirements, problems/challenges and application possibilities of brain-computer interfacing.
 Besides attending lectures, in which course participants will be provided with basic relevant knowledge by local BCI researchers, students will study and present seminal papers of recent BCI work – implementing both electrical and hemodynamic brain signals.
-Further, students will discuss the pros and cons of different functional brain imaging methods employed for BCIs as well as ethical implications and future directions.
+Further, students will discuss the pros and cons of different functional brain imaging methods employed for BCIs.
 The practical part of this Elective course will start with a demonstration of a BCI experiment.
-Finally, the students will analyze fNIRS data in simulated real-time themselves.
+Finally, the students will perform an fNIRS-based BCI experiment themselves.

-At the end of this course, students will have obtained fundamental knowledge of the methodology, limitations and the application potential and implications of brain-computer interfacing.
+At the end of this course, students will have obtained fundamental knowledge of the methodology, limitations and the application potential of brain-computer interfacing.
 Finally, future BCI developments will be discussed.

 Students are able to understand: